smarthomeshop/smarthomeshopio-docs/en/waterp1meterkit-v2/troubleshooting.md

 5. **Update Home Assistant**
    - Ensure you are running the latest version of Home Assistant.
 Go to **Settings > System > Updates** to check for and install any available updates.

+## Switching between WiFi and Ethernet (PoE) Connection

+The WaterP1MeterKit is designed to support both WiFi and Ethernet (PoE) connections, providing versatility depending on your installation preferences.
+To successfully switch between these connection types, specific firmware adjustments are necessary:

+1. **Identify Installed Firmware**:
+   - Check the LED status on the Ethernet port of the WaterP1MeterKit V2:
+     - A **yellow or green LED** indicates that Ethernet firmware is currently active.
+     - No LED suggests the device is running on WiFi firmware.

+2. **Reflashing Firmware**:
+   - If you need to switch from WiFi to Ethernet or vice versa, you must reflash the device with the appropriate firmware.
+   - Detailed step-by-step instructions for reflashing are available on our [firmware page](firmware).
+This page will guide you through downloading the correct `.bin` file and using a flashing tool to update your WaterP1MeterKit V2.

+For users experiencing difficulties with WiFi connections see the section below.

 ## WiFi Connectivity Issues

 1. **Check WiFi Signal Strength**